 By MICK ROBERTS ©

-Now known as the Landsborough Hotel, the pub was established as the Mellum Club Hotel in 1888, when the town was known as Mellum Creek, and didn’t always sit at its present address – 32 Cribb Street.
-In fact it traded almost 2kms away at the corner of the Gympie and Maleny roads, and was pulled on skids by bullock teams over a two week period to its current location in June 1914.
+The Landsborough Hotel didn’t always trade from its present address, almost opposite the railway station.
+In fact it traded over a kilometre away at the corner of Gympie Street North and Landsborough Maleny Road, and was pulled on skids by bullock teams over a two week period to its current location in June 1914.

 The Brisbane Courier reported on June 17 1914 that the contract for shifting the Mellum Club Hotel “to a site close to the Railway Station was successfully carried out by Contractor McKenzie.
 Extensive additions are being made to the building.”

-© Copyright Mick Roberts 2016
+© Copyright Mick Roberts 2023

 Categories: Queensland hotels